juju/docs/src/en/charms-scaling.md

 ```

 When you notice the WordPress instance is struggling under the load, you can
-simply scale up the service:
+simply scale up the application:

 ```bash
 juju add-unit wordpress